 Filtration through masks and fan-filter units will result in many fewer deaths and is highly justified on a true cost basis.

-For more information on McIlvaine’s “Coronavirus Techhnology Solutions” report, see https://bit.ly/mcilvaine-coronavirus.
+For more information on McIlvaine’s “Coronavirus Technology Solutions” report, see http://bit.ly/mcilvaine-coronavirus-database.